 The full list of exclusions may vary from provider to provider and will be detailed in your MBI contract.

 Is Mechanical Breakdown Insurance Worth It?

 Like other types of insurance, mechanical breakdown insurance can help guard your finances against potentially major expenses.
-While not likely, it is always possible that your vehicle could experience a major engine malfunction or other expensive breakdown.
-In such a case, an MBI policy could save you thousands.
+While not likely, it is always possible that your vehicle could experience a major engine malfunction or other expensive breakdowns.
+In such a case, an MBI policy could save you thousands you would otherwise pay out of pocket.
 However, if you never experience a major breakdown, you could be paying for coverage you don’t use.